Neil Fox (broadcaster): Arrest and trial

 Fox was arrested on 30 September 2014 at Magic FM headquarters in London by police investigating claims of historical sex offences.
 The arrest came after separate allegations were made by two women.
 His arrest was not part of the high-profile sex crime investigation Operation Yewtree, which was set up in the wake of revelations about BBC presenter Jimmy Savile.
 Fox's homes in Fulham and Littlehampton, West Sussex, were searched.
 He was subsequently released on bail until December 2014, when he was re-arrested in relation to three other alleged incidents; he was again bailed until March 2015.
-On 13 March he was arrested for an alleged sexual offence against a woman in the early 1990s.
+On 13 March, he was arrested for an alleged sexual offence against a woman in the early 1990s.
 He remained on bail until late March, when he was then charged with nine sex offences against six people, of whom three were under the age of 16.
 The offences allegedly occurred between 1991 and 2014.
 He entered pleas of not guilty at Westminster Magistrates' Court on 16 April 2015.
 He pleaded not guilty to six additional charges from 1987 and 1988 involving three girls under the age of 16 on 2 October.

 His trial began on 5 November 2015.
 Prosecutors cleared him of five charges before the start of the trial.
 The bench trial took place at Westminster Magistrates' Court.
 He was found not guilty on all charges on 14 December.
 Fox's trial was the first high-profile sexual abuse case to be decided by magistrates, rather than a jury, since the Savile scandal.
-In the summary Judge Howard Riddle stated: "We heard evidence of about 10 allegations from six women.
+In summary, Judge Howard Riddle stated: "We heard evidence of about 10 allegations from six women.
 We believed each of the complainants.
 The question we must ask is whether we are sure of the facts alleged, sure of the context in which they occurred and sure that they amount to criminal offences."
-Judge Riddle spoke of the difficulty in dealing with the historic cases, stating they were not sure if the incidents occurred as described or if they amounted to criminal offences, and was not sure if the most recent allegation was a criminal offence.
+Judge Riddle spoke of the difficulty in dealing with the historic cases, stating they were not sure whether the incidents occurred as described or whether they amounted to criminal offences, and was not sure whether the most recent allegation was a criminal offence.
 In a statement to the media following his acquittal, Fox stated: "This case has once again raised concerns about how high-profile cases such as this have been investigated by the CPS".
 He then thanked supporters and expressed his interest in returning to broadcasting.